-The above action achieves policy-agnostic alignment, which poses three advantages: (1) any data points from the dynamic multi-objective dataset become eligible for supervision, where weak responses are directly regarded as output from unknown policy models; (2) the computation resources required for \textit{MetaAligner} training is detached from policy model size, which enables cost-efficient alignment for large foundation models; (3) \textit{MetaAligner} works only via outputs from the policy models, which allows free fine-tuning and inference for alignment on closed-source LLMs~\citep{achiam2023gpt,team2023gemini}.
+\end{small} The above action poses two advantages: (1) the computation resources required for \textit{MetaAligner} training is detached from policy model size, which enables policy-agnostic and cost-efficient alignment for large policy models; (2) \textit{MetaAligner} works only via outputs from the policy models, which allows training and inference for alignment on close-source policy models~\citep{achiam2023gpt,chatgpt,claude3}.